 The City's current fiscal year end is September 30.
-Accordingly, it must make available updated financial and operating data by the end of March in each year and financial statements by the end of September in each year, unless the City changes its fiscal year.
-If the City changes its fiscal year, it will notify the MSRB of the change.
+Accordingly, it must make available updated financial and operating data and financial statements by the end of September in each year, unless the City changes its fiscal year.
+If the City changes its fiscal year, it will notify the

+MSRB of the change.
 The City will provide the updated information to the MSRB in an electronic format, which will be available to the general public without charge via the MSRB's Electronic Municipal Market Access ("EMMA") system at www.emma.msrb.org.